thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 msg: {"lightStatus": "green"}, metadata: {"ts": "1616510426300"}
 ```

-The outbound message will be routed via **Success** chain and will include the following telemetry in the message body:
+The outgoing message will be routed via **Success** chain and will include the following telemetry in the message:

 ```bash
 msg: {"lightStatus": "green", "greenLightDuration": 45, "density": 75}, metadata: {"ts": "1616510426300"}